 Evaluate your own digital maturity now and set clear targets for the next five years.
-Prioritise the measures that will bring the most value to your business.
-Whether that means increased R&D spend or focusing on 3D printing, make sure these are aligned with your overall strategy.
+Prioritise the measures that will bring the most value to your business and make sure these are aligned with your overall strategy.
 Make sure company leadership is ready and willing to champion your approach.
-Check out PwC's "maturity matrix" in our main global survey report for a tool that can help speed up this process.